 - Unified Traffic Schema (UTS): a data model built to track retail, eCommerce, and Marketplace traffic and conversion

-- Unified Subscription Schema (USS): a data model built to normalize subscription data to enable easier switching between subscription platform
+- Unified Wholesale Schema (UWS): a data model built to normalize sell-in and sell-out data to enable brands to have a true 360° view of sales

 Data Reporting Schema